How to Get Insurance to Pay for Roof Decking?

 • Document the damage: Take photos and videos of the damage to the roof decking and any other areas that have been affected.
 This documentation can be used to support your claim.

 • Contact your insurance company: Contact your insurance company as soon as possible to file a claim.
-Be prepared to provide the documentation you have gathered, as well as the estimate for repairs.
+Be prepared to provide the documentation you have gathered and the estimate for repairs.

 • Schedule an inspection: Your insurance company may send an adjuster to check the damage and determine the amount of coverage.
 Be sure to have your roofer present during the inspection to answer any questions.